Trigger Orchestrated campaigns using a signal trigger-signal

 IMPORTANT

 For a live orchestrated campaign, a throttle guardrail enforces a minimum interval of one hour between two API trigger executions.
-If you call the API again before that interval has elapsed, the API returns HTTP 429 error (Too many requests).
+If you call the API again before that interval has elapsed, the API returns HTTP 429 (Too many requests).
 This guardrail is not applied when you trigger a draft version to test it.

 If you added parameters to the signal payload, the values you pass in the API call are exposed as campaign event variables when the campaign runs.
 To inspect them, open the campaign logs from the campaign canvas toolbar.
 In the Tasks tab, identify the task corresponding to the signal and click the pencil icon to access the related event variables.
 Learn how to access logs and tasks.